NHS England equality objectives for 2024/25 and 2025/26

 To improve the mapping, quality and extent of equality information to better facilitate compliance with the PSED in relation to patients and NHS service-users of all ages, NHS service delivery, and the NHS workforce.

-Target 1: To work with the DHSC, ONS, NHS arm’s length bodies, and other government bodies to identify how best to carry forward and oversee the work of the UISPC Project.
+Target 1: To continue to work with the DHSC, ONS, NHS arm’s length bodies, and other government bodies to identify how best to carry forward and oversee the work of the UISPC Project and move to publish the reports.

 Equality objective 4 [internal workforce]